SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 ## Installation Steps

-These steps require that no Premotheus exists.
-If you already have prometheus installed select from the following options:
+These steps require that no Prometheus exists.
+If you already have Prometheus installed select from the following options:

 - [How to install if you have an existing Prometheus operator](https://github.com/SumoLogic/sumologic-kubernetes-collection/deploy/docs/existingPrometheusDoc.md)
 - [How to install if you have standalone Prometheus](https://github.com/SumoLogic/sumologic-kubernetes-collection/deploy/docs/standAlonePrometheus.md)